Antiferromagnetic Ising model in a triangular vortex lattice of quantum fluids of light: Results

-In order to verify the frustrated nature of our lattice, we investigate the physics of a single, a pair, and a triangle of cells (see Fig.~\ref{fig2}).
-The single cell experiment allows us to confirm that the formation of vorticity is truly a spontaneous symmetry-breaking event with a random sign of vortex charge from realization-to-realization.
-Figure~\ref{fig2}\textbf{a} shows time-integrated real-space polariton PL for a single cell pumped at $P=1.2P_\mathrm{thr}$.
-Measurements of the single-shot phase maps across different realizations reveal that 37\% of the shots resulted in formation of a vortex ($l = +1$, Fig.~\ref{fig2}\textbf{b}), and 45\% in an antivortex ($l=-1$, Fig.~\ref{fig2}\textbf{c}).
-Due to slight pump anisotropy and sample disorder, we also find that a small portion of realizations (18\%) results in distributions with step-like $\pi$ phase jumps (Fig.~\ref{fig2}\textbf{d}) indicating the formation of a dipolar state.
-The absence of a predominant sign of the observed vortex charges means that our excitation method does not break chiral symmetry and that vorticity emerges spontaneously during the polariton condensation process.
-In the \textbf{Methods} we show, using a simple variational generalised Gross-Pitaevskii model, that $l=\pm1$ vortices in an ideal cylindrically symmetric optical trap (approximating the actual trap induced by six pump spots) are the only stable condensate solutions, in qualitative agreement with our observations.
-We emphasize that our nonresonant excitation pattern does not carry any OAM, nor does it imprint any phase onto the condensate, like in resonant excitation schemes~\cite{Boulier_PRL2016}.
+In the Materials and Methods section we show, using a simple variational generalised Gross-Pitaevskii model, that $l=\pm1$ vortices in an ideal cylindrically symmetric optical trap (approximating the actual trap induced by six pump spots) are the only stable condensate solutions, in qualitative agreement with our observations.
+We emphasise that our nonresonant excitation pattern (shown in fig.~S3) does not carry any OAM, nor does it imprint any phase onto the condensate, in contrast to resonant excitation schemes~\cite{Boulier_PRL2016}.